ufosc/cli-workshop/2-fun-with-files/FILES.md

 Grep also has a lot of cool features and flags so please look at the manual with `man grep` or search online for `grep manual`.

-## Spliting files
+## Splitting files

-Now we know that the test.txt file has a bunch of columns sperated by the pipe `|`.
+Now we know that the test.txt file has a bunch of columns separated by the pipe `|`.
 What if we wanted to just get the first column of the file?

 We can use the `cut` command.
 This allows you to split a line by byte, character, or deliminator.